desmos-labs/desmos/x/reactions/spec/02-concepts.md

 The display value of a registered reaction represents the image, emoji, GIF or video that should be visualized instead of the reaction shorthand code.
 This can be a simple text value (like an emoji) or an URL pointing to the image/GIF/video wanted.

 ## Subspace Reactions Params
-The params contains all the reactions details for a specific subspace, such as registered reactions, free text reactions params.
+Each subspace owner can decide what kind of reactions are supported inside their own subspace.
+The _subspace reactions params_ contains all the related configuration about it.

 ### Subspace ID
 The ID of the subspace for which the parameters are valid.